chronoss09/host75x/README.md

-# sleirsgoevyhost750
+# 7.50 Sleirsgoevy exploit
 A new exploit PS4 by Sleirsgoevy for 7.50 users
+No MIRA or HEN for now, it's for testing alone : https://chronoss09.github.io/sleirsgoevyhost750/